-Until Meridian communicates and end to COVID-related restrictions on in-person attendance for students, students will be considered present while learning remotely if they satisfy the following requirements:
+Students will be considered present while learning remotely if they satisfy the following requirements:

+PreK - Attend a virtual class or make a confirmed contact with the student's teacher on that day.

-PreK - Log into school LMS (Schoology) at least once each instructional day.
+K-3 - Log into school online learning platform at least once each day AND either submit at least one assignment/exit ticket during that day.

-- K-3 Log into school LMS (Schoology) at least once each day AND either submit at least one assignment/exit ticket during that day or actively engage with instruction or instructional materials for at least 60 minutes each instructional day. - 4-8 Log into school LMS (Schoology) at least once each day AND either submit at least two assignment/exit ticket during that day or actively engage with instruction or instructional materials for at least 120 minutes each instructional day.
+4-8 - Log into school online learning platform each day AND either submit at least two assignment/exit ticket during that day.